 - Recognising that each pupil’s welfare is of paramount importance and that some children may be especially vulnerable to abuse e.g. those with special educational needs, those living in adverse circumstances e.g. those who witness violence.

-- Working in partnership with Northamptonshire County Council and Northamptonshire Police to identify and provide appropriate support to pupils who have experienced domestic abuse in their household; nationally this scheme is called Operation Encompass.
-In order to achieve this, Northamptonshire County Council will share police information with the Designated Safeguarding Lead(s) of all domestic incidents where one of our pupils has been affected.
+- Working in partnership with Children First Northamptonshire and Northamptonshire Police to identify and provide appropriate support to pupils who have experienced domestic abuse in their household; nationally this scheme is called Operation Encompass.
+In order to achieve this, Children First Northamptonshire will share police information with the Designated Safeguarding Lead(s) of all domestic incidents where one of our pupils has been affected.
 On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
-For more information click here:

 Rigorous internal systems are in place to ensure safeguarding is at a high level.
 Staff, volunteers and parents should also be aware that anyone can make a referral to the Multi-agency Safeguarding Hub (MASH) at any time.
 Further information and contact details can be found on the Northamptonshire Safeguarding Children Board (NSCB) website